SnowyMouse/chimera/README.md

 - [Hotkeys](#hotkeys)

 #### Halo settings
-These features exist to prevent the need to use arguments for the Halo executable.
+These features exist to modify how Halo is initialized.
 - `path` (changes the profile path location)
 - `main_menu_music` (disables the music in the main menu)
 - `server_port` (set the default server port)
 - `client_port` (set the default client port)
+- `background_playback` (allow Halo to play in the background)

 #### Memory settings
 This feature exists to allow you to take advantage larger amounts of RAM,